apache/trafficcontrol/docs/source/api/v3/deliveryservices_id_servers.rst

 		:service_address:  A boolean determining if content will be routed to the IP address

 :lastUpdated:    The time and date at which this server was last updated, in an ISO-like format
+:mgmtIpAddress:  The IPv4 address of the server's management port
+:mgmtIpGateway:  The IPv4 gateway of the server's management port
+:mgmtIpNetmask:  The IPv4 subnet mask of the server's management port
 :offlineReason:  A user-entered reason why the server is in ADMIN_DOWN or OFFLINE status (will be empty if not offline)
 :physLocation:   The name of the :term:`Physical Location` at which the server resides
 :physLocationId: An integral, unique identifier for the :term:`Physical Location` at which the server resides